 - Address: 17985 Armada Center Road, Armada

 Head into the fields to pick your own apples, pumpkins, flowers or other fruits and vegetables.
 You can also select pre-picked apples and other products in the market.

-Cook’s has been serving the metro Detroit area since 1933, and in October families can enjoy hayrides to the pumpkin patch to pick their own pumpkins.
-Then, stay for a donut or try seasonal ice cream flavors like pumpkin crunch in the Fall and peppermint stick and egg nog in the Winter.
+Cook’s has been serving the metro Detroit area since 1933, and in October families can enjoy hayrides on the weekends to the pumpkin patch to pick their own pumpkins.
+Then, stay for a doughnut or try seasonal ice cream flavors like pumpkin crunch in the fall and peppermint stick in the winter.

 Choose your pumpkin from three different patches.
-Also, petting zoo, corn maze, tire climb, wagon rides, haybale pyramid and other fall fun.
+Also, enjoy the petting zoo, corn maze, tire climb, wagon rides, haybale pyramid and other fall fun.